-Workplace Safety
+- Workplace Safety

-Head protection comes in the form of a helmet, a browguard, a head shield, and/or a welding screen to protect from UV radiation, infrared, molten metal, and impact.
+Head protection comes in the form of a helmet, a browguard, a head shield, and/or a welding mask to protect from UV radiation, infrared, molten metal, and impact.

 There are important considerations to keep in mind when choosing the correct headgear, such as the range of vision and the level of protection.

 Also, there are other safety features that allow sparks and spatter to roll down the headgear and away from the collar instead of pooling.
 Others have cut-aways to prevent shoulder contact.

-The head protection you need will vary by industry, but make sure the shields are approved under EN 379, EN 175, and/or EN 166 39B regulations.
+The head and face protection you need will vary by industry, but make sure the shields are approved under EN 379, EN 175, and/or EN 166 39B regulations.